TrainWeb.org Facebook Page

 Map: Ba 42 K 3 Topographic Maps

-The 2018 view at the same spot finds nothing survives from 1913, unless one counts Russell Street itself where northbound lanes now occupy the ex-ASL right of way.
+The 2018 view at the purported spot finds nothing survives from 1913, unless one counts Russell Street itself where northbound lanes now occupy the ex-ASL right of way.
 Outside the casino, lamps (and security cameras) have taken the place of catenary support poles.
 After the post-ASL Russell Street proved insufficient, the road was twinned (widened) during the mid-1950s by adding new southbound lanes.

 Russell Street is named for Alexander Russell who in 1790 had established a brick manufacturing company in this vicinity.